snowdrop/helm/README.md

 ## Usage

-To use one of the available charts, for example `spring-boot-example-app`, you first need to generate your chart:
+To use one of the available charts, part of the snowdrop repository such as `spring-boot-example-app`, you first need to generate a chart directory using the following command:

 ```console
 $ helm create rest-http
 ```

-The `create` command will generate the following file structure:
+This command will generate the following directory structure using th Helm starter template:

 ```
 rest-http